Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Sample H older continuity and differentiability

 by the made assumptions.
-Furthermore $(1-\Delta_{\IS^2})^{k/2} T$ is a continuous Gaussian random field by the properties of the \KL expansion with angular power spectrum $(A_\ell (\ell+1) \left( 1 + \left(\ell(\ell+1)\right) \right)^k, \ell \in \N_0)$.
-Applying Theorem~\ref{thm:Hoelder_cont_iGRF} with parameter $\gb - 2k$, we obtain that $(1-\Delta_{\IS^2})^{k/2} T$ is H\"older continuous with exponent $\gg'$ for all $\gg' < \gb/2-k$, since it was already continuous.
-By Theorem~XI.2.5 in~\cite{T81}, we obtain that $T \in C^{k + \gg'}(\IS^2)$, where $m=-k$ in the framework of that theorem.
-Setting $\gg := k + \gg'$, we conclude that $T$ is in $C^{\gg}(\IS^2)$ for all $\gg < \gb/2$ by the definition of~$\gg'$, which finishes the proof of the theorem. \end{proof} The results of this section can be extended to Gaussian random fields on~$\IS^{d-1}$, $d\ge 2$, with the methods introduced here and results from~\cite{Y83}.
-The regularity result for H\"older continuity and differentiability as generalizations of Theorems~\ref{thm:Hoelder_cont_iGRF} and~\ref{thm:PathRegIsoGRF} is stated in what follows before we sketch how to adapt the proofs of the previous results.
-The obtained results improve Theorem~II.2.11 in~\cite{Y83} for H\"older continuity, since our version of the theorem does not require the logarithmic term in the summability assumption on the angular power spectrum.
+Furthermore $(1-\Delta_{\IS^2})^{k/2} T$ is a continuous Gaussian random field by the properties of the Karhunen--Lo\`eve expansion with angular power spectrum $(A_\ell(\ell+1) ( 1 + (\ell(\ell+1) ) )^k, \ell\in\N_0)$.
+Applying Theorem~\ref{thmHoeldercontiGRF} with parameter $\gb- 2k$, we obtain that $(1-\Delta_{\IS^2})^{k/2} T$ is H\"older continuous with exponent $\gg'$ for all $\gg' < \gb/2-k$, since it was already continuous.
+By Theorem~XI.2.5 in~\citet{T81}, we obtain that $T \in C^{k + \gg'}(\IS^2)$, where $m=-k$ in the framework of that theorem.
+Setting $\gg:= k + \gg'$, we conclude that $T$ is in $C^{\gg }(\IS^2)$ for all $\gg< \gb/2$ by the definition of~$\gg'$, which completes the proof of the theorem. \end{pf} The results of this section can be extended to Gaussian random fields on~$\IS^{d-1}$, $d\ge2$, with the methods introduced here and results from~\citet{Y83}.
+The regularity result for H\"older continuity and differentiability as generalizations of Theorems~\ref {thmHoeldercontiGRF} and~\ref{thmPathRegIsoGRF} is stated in what follows before we sketch how to adapt the proofs of the previous results.
+The obtained results improve Theorem~II.2.11 in~\citet {Y83} for H\"older continuity, since our version of the theorem does not require the logarithmic term in the summability assumption on the angular power spectrum.

-\begin{theorem} Let $T$ be a centered, isotropic Gaussian random field on~$\IS^{d-1}$ with angular power spectrum $(A_\ell, \ell \in \N_0)$.
-If the angular power spectrum satisfies Assumption~\ref{ass:summability-Al} for some $\beta > 0$, then there exists a $C^\gg(\IS^{d-1})$-valued modification of~$T$ for all $\gg < \gb/2$, i.e., the modification is $k$-times continuously differentiable for $k=\ceil{\gb/2}-1$ and the $k$-th derivatives are H\"older continuous with exponent $\gg-k$. \end{theorem}
+\begin{theorem} Let $T$ be a centered, isotropic Gaussian random field on~$\IS^{d-1}$ with angular power spectrum $(A_\ell, \ell\in\N_0)$.
+If the angular power spectrum satisfies Assumption~\ref{asssummability-Al} for some $\beta> 0$, then there exists a $C^\gg(\IS^{d-1})$-valued modification of~$T$ for all $\gg< \gb/2$; that is, the modification is $k$-times continuously differentiable for $k=\lceil \gb/2 \rceil-1$, and the $k$th derivatives are H\"older continuous with exponent $\gg-k$. \end{theorem}